PensionMath

 CalPERS does not offer a standard lump sum at retirement, but there are partial lump sum options, contribution refunds, and present value calculations that every California state employee should understand.

-CalPERS covers more than 2 million California public employees, retirees, and their families, making it one of the largest pension systems in the world.
+CalPERS covers more than 2 million California public employees, retirees, and their families.
+It is the largest public pension system in the United States by assets, managing over $500 billion.
 If you work for the state of California, a school district, or one of the hundreds of contracting public agencies, CalPERS is likely the foundation of your retirement income.
 Before you can plan around it, you need to understand what it actually offers and what it does not.

 The key fact most people get wrong